AntonC9018/Dungeon-Hopper-Docs/docs/dynamicstats.md

 local dynamicStats = entity.decorators.dynamicStats

 local handler = function(event)
-      -- check if a weapon is equipped.
+      -- check if a weapon is not equipped.
-      -- up the attack by 5 in this case. if event.actor.weapon ~= nil then
+      -- up the attack by 5 in this case. if event.actor.weapon == nil then
           -- note that the attack is set on `event.stats` and not `event.attack` event.stats.damage = event.stats.damage + 5
       end